I’m delighted to welcome Lindsey S. Fera to the blog with an excerpt from her new book, Muskets and Masquerades.

 Jack and Annalisa are married only five months when, enroute to France, a shipwreck separates them.
 On different shores, each believes the other dead.
 But when Annalisa learns Jack is alive, she returns to America and discovers much has changed.
 After a betrayal, she flees town as her alter ego, Benjamin Cavendish, and joins the Continental Army.

 Unbeknownst to Annalisa, Jack has also joined the Continentals, harboring shameful secrets from his days in mourning.
 Against the backdrop of war with Britain, façades mount between Jack and Annalisa, and the merry minuet of their adolescence dissolves into a masquerade of deceit, one which threatens to part them forever.

 Amazon US: Amazon UK: Amazon CA: Amazon AU:

 Meet the author

-A born and bred New Englander, Lindsey hails from the North Shore of Boston.
-A member of the Topsfield Historical Society and the Historical Novel Society, she forged her love for writing with her intrigue for colonial America by writing her debut novel, Muskets and Minuets.
-When she’s not attending historical reenactments or spouting off facts about Boston, she’s nursing patients back to health in the ICU.
+LINDSEY S. FERA is a born and bred New Englander, hailing from the North Shore of Boston.
+As a member of the Topsfield Historical Society and the Historical Novel Society, she forged her love for writing with her intrigue for colonial America by writing her debut novel, Muskets & Minuets, a planned trilogy.

 Connect with Lindsey